-The less common type of horizontal water immersion retorts are simpler in operation, and become isolated from the preheat storage vessel once the water transfer is complete.
-In these retorts, overpressure is accomplished by the introduction of compressed air into the headspace above the water level.
-As with the dual tank versions, once the proper water level is attained, a circulation pump is energized drawing the process water from the bottom of the vessel, sending it through a mixing chamber where steam is directly injected, or through a heat exchanger where indirect heating of the process water occurs.
-The heated process water is then returned to the top of the retort shell, or through a number of inlet ports enveloping the retort baskets.
+In simpler types of horizontal water immersion retorts, the process vessel is isolated from the preheat storage vessel once the water transfer is complete.
+Overpressure in the process vessel is accomplished by the introduction of compressed air into the headspace above the water level.
+Once the proper water level is attained, a circulation pump is turned on thus drawing the process water from the bottom of the vessel, sending it through a mixing chamber where steam is directly injected, or through a heat exchanger where indirect heating of the process water occurs.
+The heated process water is then returned to the top of the process vessel, or through a number of inlet ports enveloping the retort baskets.

-Most of the horizontal water immersion retorts will have 1 – 3 rows of inlet ports where the water reenters the vessel at the top of the vessel.
+Most of the horizontal water immersion retorts will have 1 – 3 rows of ports where the water re-enters at the top of the vessel.
 Depending upon how well these ports envelop the retort baskets will determine the optimal container geometry for processing in these retorts.
 Those that introduce the water above the baskets are best suited for cylindrical containers, for the same reason mentioned in the vertical retort section.
 For horizontal retorts that have a multitude of entry ports along the top and the sides, the package geometry becomes less of an issue provided the entry force of the water is sufficient to penetrate the load.

 Water Cascade Processing